kswedberg/jquery-carousel-lite/readme.md

 $(".carousel").jCarouselLite({
   btnNext: ".next",
   btnPrev: ".prev",
-  beforeStart: function(a) {
+  beforeStart: function(a, direction) {
     alert("Before animation starts:" + a);
   },
-  afterEnd: function(a) {
+  afterEnd: function(a, , direction) {
     alert("After animation ends:" + a);
   }
 });
 ```

 If you want to do some logic before the slide starts and after the slide ends, you can
 register these 2 callbacks.
-The functions will be passed an argument that represents an array of elements that
-are visible at the time of callback.
+The functions will be passed two arguments.
+The first represents an array of elements that are visible at the time of callback.
+The second is a Boolean indicating whether the direction is forward (`true`) or backward (`false`);

 ## Events